softcomui/cpc-website2/_events/media-engagement.md

 ---
-title: CPC holds Critical Engagement with Media
+title: FCCPC holds Critical Engagement with Media
 date: 2017-11-30 12:00:00 -11:00
 event_date: 2017-11-30 00:00:00 -11:00
 image: "/uploads/engage-02.jpg"
 event_number: 2
-caption: Babatunde Irukera, Director General, Consumer Protection Council (CPC) speaking during the Council’s strategic engagement with Directors, Business and News Editors of media houses, while Director, News, Federal Radio Corporation of Nigeria (FRCN), Sani Suleiman and Director, Consumer Education CPC, Mrs. Mopelola Akeju listen with rapt attention.
+caption: Babatunde Irukera, Director General, Federal Competition and Consumer Protection Commission (FCCPC) speaking during the Council’s strategic engagement with Directors, Business and News Editors of media houses, while Director, News, Federal Radio Corporation of Nigeria (FRCN), Sani Suleiman and Director, Consumer Education FCCPC, Mrs. Mopelola Akeju listen with rapt attention.
 ---

-The Consumer Protection Council (CPC) had a strategic engagement with the media as part of its desire to forge a stronger partnership with the media for a virile consumer protection regime in Nigeria.
+The Federal Competition and Consumer Protection Commission (FCCPC) had a strategic engagement with the media as part of its desire to forge a stronger partnership with the media for a virile consumer protection regime in Nigeria.

 Director General of the Council, Babatunde Irukera, considered this engagement as critical to his administration’s priorities, because of the role and place of the media in the crusade for an enhanced consumer protection in Nigeria.